 THE GREATEST FISHING TALE EVER TOLD.

 There are challenger brands, challenged brands and those that are both.
 And let's not kid ourselves - as professional advertisers, we love the challenge.
 When you work on an account that dominates its category, the tendency with both agency and client is to be extremely risk-averse, lest you risk its place atop the heap.
-But when you're scrambling for both eighth place and another year in business, the assumption is that safe will take you anywhere but up.
+But when your client knows that doing more of the same is doing nothing to create relevancy with emerging demographics, you get a lot more room to roam.

 So when I was first given the opportunity to help reposition venerable American fast-fish giant Long John Silver's, I went to one for the first time in 30 years.
 And frankly, not much had changed.
-Not the design, the menu... well, the prices had certainly shot up.
+Not the design, the footprint, the menu... only the prices.
 But I couldn't help but notice that the diners all had the decided pat and patter of true die-hard loyalists.
 And that's good - if you have a core to radiate outward from, you've got something to at least start with.

 Long John Silver's had just broken away from parent company Yum!
 Brands by an independent group of area businessmen and franchisees.
-On the heels of their previous ownership's brand campaign, showing restaurants they never built with logos you never saw offering a brand experience they certainly did not deliver, my core team strategized late into many nights, trying to mill the perfect silver bullet - one that celebrated the core fans and menu in a way that made it attractive to the low-to-no awareness crowd.
+On the heels of their previous ownership's "We Speak Fish" brand campaign, that never took the form of a new restaurant design or menu, my core team strategized late into many nights, trying to mill the perfect silver bullet - one that celebrated the core fans and menu in a way that made it attractive to the low-to-no awareness crowd.

 After a few rounds of boards to inform what it is they did not want, we delivered their "I'm Lovin' It" - a celebration of all the things they were, still are, and would probably never change - already made famous in the 50's anthem, "Chantilly Lace": "That's What I Like."
 Save for the headache of procuring synchronization rights to a piece of music owned by about fifty different people, it was perfect - as declarative as it was ambiguous.
 And even if you never heard that song the whole way through, you knew that singout - the perfect example of leveraging borrowed equity.